Thomson Francis Mason: Huntley and Colross

 When this man's grandfather George Mason died on October 7, 1792, Mason's father Thomson inherited a portion of the Gunston Hall estate, on which his father had helped him to build a house.
-Around 1817, Mason's father Thomson Mason divided the property into two plantations: Dogue Run farm for Mason's younger brother Richard Chichester Mason (1793–1869) and Hunting Creek farm for T.F.
-Mason.
-T.F.
+Around 1817, Mason's father Thomson Mason divided the property into two plantations: Dogue Run farm for Mason's younger brother Richard Chichester Mason (1793–1869) and Hunting Creek farm for Mason.
 Mason constructed his secondary home known as Huntley between 1820 and 1825 on that Fairfax County property.

-However, Huntley never served as a permanent residence for T.F.
-Mason, in part because his wife preferred town life and never grew fond of Huntley.
+However, Huntley never served as a permanent residence for Mason, in part because his wife preferred town life and never grew fond of Huntley.
 Mason owned a number of houses in Alexandria and in the early 1830s acquired Colross, which had been one of the new capitol city's most sophisticated Federal style mansions and occupied an entire city block.
 John Potts, secretary of the Potomac Canal Company, had begun construction between 1799 and 1802, but ran into financial problems.
 Massachusetts born merchant, freemason and city councillor Jonathan Swift acquired the property, which he called "Belle Aire" and where he lived before his death in August 1824.
-While one chatty book of legends claimed T.F.
-Mason acquired Colross during a game of cards with Lee Massey Alexander, a later archeological report which examined Deed Book V-2:186 indicated a more traditional purchase.
+While one chatty book of legends claimed Mason acquired Colross during a game of cards with Lee Massey Alexander, a later archeological report which examined Deed Book V-2:186 indicated a more traditional purchase.
 Mason renamed the property Colross (probably after a Scottish manor) added a brick wall around the property, as well as added rooms and a Greek Revival style portico.
-His brother Dr. R.C.
-Mason, by contrast, moved his medical practice to his Fairfax County property and would serve several terms as one of Fairfax County's delegates in the Virginia House of Delegates.
+His brother Richard Chichester Mason, by contrast, moved his medical practice to his Fairfax County property and would serve several terms as one of Fairfax County's delegates in the Virginia House of Delegates.